top of page

 FB_IMG_1690023959199.jpg

-Four years later, I discovered the picturesque landscapes of the South of France, where I embarked on my most ambitious project to date - The Shared Table.
-This project embodies the essence of communication through shared meals, a concept deeply rooted in my personal history as a child, shaped by the absence of a conventional family home after the loss of my parents.
-Through my art, I delve into themes of home and homelessness, the dynamics of belonging to a group versus the experience of solitude.
-My aim is to capture the raw, unscripted emotions of human interaction in its most authentic form.
+Four years later, I embarked on my first professional project in the South of France, The Shared Table.
+This project embodies the essence of communication through shared meals, a concept deeply tied to my personal history.
+As a child, the absence of a conventional family home following the premature loss of my parents shaped my understanding of connection and togetherness.

 Education and professional training